JoeyyScott/Gamer-Supplies/TESTING.md

         | ![Site navigation](docs/images/testing/userstories/navigation.png) |

 + As a **First Time User**, I want to be able to receive full site functionality on my mobile, tablet and PC.
-    + I have used [Bootstrap 5](https://getbootstrap.com/)'s support for responsive design to make the site responsive across multiple devices including mobile and tablets.
+    + I have used [Bootstrap 5](https://getbootstrap.com/)'s support for responsive design to make the site responsive across multiple devices including mobile, tablet and PC.
     + I have tested the site across multiple devices to ensure content displays as intended, proof can be found [here](#responsiveness).

 + As a **First Time User**, I want to be able to see what supplies are available for purchase on the site.